Step 1: Introduction to Gemology

 - Gemology Tools Quiz Answers

 The Color Encyclopedia of Gemstones by Dr. Joel Arem lists approximately 3,000 natural minerals and synthetic materials that have been cut into gems.
-This comprehensive work is out-of-print, but Dr. Arem has generously allowed the IGS to reprint much of the information from his book in our Gemstone Listings.
+Dr. Arem has generously allowed the IGS to reprint much of the information from his book in our Gemstone Listings.
 Where we have done so, he’s indicated as a source.
+You can find copies of this out-of-print book for sale on Amazon.
+(You can also download the second edition of this work in sections as free PDFs here).

 Another excellent reference is Gemstones of the World by Walter Schumann.
 This book is an easier read than Arem’s work and has more information on peripheral subjects like gem sources.
 Its fifth edition was published in 2013.